Feeding sugar beets and beet pulp to dairy cows | Dellait

 Sugar beet is a temperate climate crop grown mainly for production of sucrose.
 A recent study from the Atlantic Dairy and Forage Institute, NB, Canada, determined if sugar beets can be efficiently added to mid-lactating dairy cow diets as a source of energy.

-The researchers (Evans et al., 2016) replaced corn and barley with sugar beets at 0, 8.0, 16.0, and 24.0% of the total diet dry matter (DM).
-Soybean meal was used to adjust protein content in the diets (16% protein).
+The researchers (Evans at al., 2016) replaced corn and barley with sugar beets at 0, 8.0, 16.0, and 24.0% of the total diet dry matter (DM).
+Soybean meals were used to adjust protein content in diets (16% protein).

-They were chopped just before being added to the TMR at particles that ranged from 2-4 cm in length and approximately 1 cm in width.
+Sugar beets used in the current study were harvested in the Port Dover region of Ontario, Canada, in early November 2014.
+Dry matter, protein, fiber (NDF), and sugar contents in the beets were 23.3, 2,3, 11.6, and 71.2% of DM, respectively.
+They were chopped just before being added to the TMR at particles that ranged from 2-4cm in length and approximately 1cm in width.
 Sugar level in the diets increased with the inclusion of beets from 4.61% in the TMR without beets to 19.12% in the TMR with the greatest inclusion of beets.

 Continue reading this article published in International Dairy Topics.